Alemu2502/reactjs-with-docker/README.md

 If you want to run Docker commands without sudo, add your user to the Docker group:

 sudo usermod -aG docker $USER

+By creating your Docker Hub account here, you can set up automated deployment of Docker images to Docker Hub whenever you push code to your GitHub repository.
+This process leverages CI/CD pipelines using your Docker Hub username and password stored in GitHub Secrets.
+Follow these steps:

+Create a Docker Hub Account:

+Sign up for a Docker Hub account here.

+Set Up GitHub Secrets:

+Navigate to your GitHub repository.

+Go to Settings > Secrets and variables > Actions > New repository secret.

+Add the following secrets including all the above environment variabes:

+DOCKER_HUB_USERNAME: Your Docker Hub username.

+DOCKER_PASSWORD Your Docker Hub password

 For more information on setting up WSL 2 with Docker Desktop, see WSL Documentation: https://docs.microsoft.com/en-us/windows/wsl/